 pp 55, L11-L15

-For the ranging session after the initialization setup handshake using the Public Advertising Poll Compact frame, Public Advertising Response Compact frame, Public Advertising Confirmation Compact frame and Public Start of Ranging Compact frame, the IdentityResolvingKey (IRK) shall be generated using the public addresses which are known to both the initiator and the responder(s) for the RPA_hash specified in 10.38.10.2.1 to use in poll, response and report frames.
-The IRK shall be generated by concatenating the initiator’s address (AdvAddr) and the responder’s address, RespAddr for one-to-one, or GroupID for one-to-many, where the MSBs are zero-padded to make 16 bytes, as shown in Figure 33.
+For the ranging session after the initialization setup handshake using the Public Compact frames which are Public Advertising Poll Compact frame, Public Advertising Response Compact frame, Public Advertising Confirmation Compact frame and Public Start of Ranging Compact frame, the IdentityResolvingKey (IRK) shall be generated using the public addresses which are known to both the initiator and the responder(s) for the RPA_hash specified in 10.38.10.2.1 to use in poll, response and report frames.
+The IRK for Public Compact frames shall be formatted as shown in Figure 33.